Rubbish, waste and recycling

 Your kerbside collections and local recycling banks are provided by your district or borough council.
 Waste collected in Derby is managed by Derby City Council (opens in a new window).

-Not sure how to reduce, reuse and recycle/compost your waste see our A-Z guide on waste (opens in a new window) and initiatives on Love Food Hate Waste, Home Composting, Furniture Reuse, Recycling Electricals (opens in a new window) and Real Nappies.
+Not sure how to reduce, reuse and recycle/compost your waste see our A-Z guide on waste (opens in a new window) and initiatives on Love Food Hate Waste, furniture reuse, recycling electricals and real nappies.

 The following document is in Portable Document Format (PDF).
 You can download software to view PDF documents for free from the Adobe website (opens in a new window)